usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

     return c19

 #Initialize the model with the input shape
-input_img = Input(shape = (576, 576, 3))
+input_img = Input(shape = (432, 288, 3))
 model = Model(input_img, unet(input_img))
 ```

 I applied this model to the Carvana Image Masking Challenge.
-The images in the training set were scaled
+The images in the training set were scaled down
-to 432x288 to save time on training.
-No data augmentation technique was applied.
-The algorithm performed
+to 432x288 to save time on training, no data augmentation technique was applied and the algorithm still performed
 pretty well:

 ![_config.yml]({{ site.baseurl }}/images/unet/carvana_score.png)
 *Results of the U-Net algorithm trained on scaled down images from Carvana Image Masking Challenge.*

-This is pretty good, I am sure you can improve this result further by not downscaling as much as I did
+I am sure you can improve this result further by not downscaling as much as I did
 and trying some image augmentation.

 ## References